damoncrockett/ivpy/README.md

 When you have---as we do here---a module that depends on lots of other modules, stuff breaks over time as things get updated.
 For example, tensorflow is not currently compatbile with Python 3.7.
 So I will describe here my current configuration, which works.
 If it breaks, I'll fix it and update this part of the README.

 All package versions are the newest unless otherwise indicated.
-So, if you install using pip (see below), these will install automatically if no version is specified.
+So, if you install using pip (see below), these will install if no version is specified.

 macOS High Sierra 10.13.6